Jeff Herman: Controversies

 In 2012, Herman's pursuit of a case against a rabbi stirred controversy, with participants in various internet forums asserting that Herman, as an observant Jew, was "bringing unwarranted shame on the Orthodox community".
-Advocates for various defendants sued by clients represented by Herman have complained that Herman has sought personal publicity through his cases.
-In 2012, the Archdiocese of Miami criticized press conferences held by Herman as not providing the full truth to the news media.

-In 2015, Bryan Singer's attorney criticized Herman for holding a press conference regarding that case, accusing Herman of "seeking to get his 15 minutes of fame" and saying "Attorneys who try cases don't hold press conferences".
-Entertainment lawyer Jonathan Handel, who wrote a number of articles about Singer, wrote in a 2017 piece in The Hollywood Reporter that Herman was disciplined for two incidents of misconduct involving dishonesty, including a 1998 incident in which an Oregon District Court had reportedly barred Herman permanently from his courtroom following findings of alleged misrepresentations and dishonesty.
-Handel further wrote that, also in 1998, Herman had been accused of sexual battery by his then 19-year-old receptionist, who had accompanied Herman back to his apartment while Herman was separated from his wife.
-Handel reported that the police had referred that case to the District Attorney, and it was thereafter dropped for insufficient evidence.
-Handel also wrote that between 2014 and 2017, Herman was the debtor in four federal tax liens (from $210,000 to over $900,000), and that two major banks had also filed claims against the attorney for credit due, and foreclosure.
+In facing high-profile lawsuits, a couple of representatives for the defendants sued by individuals represented by Herman have objected to his public commentary around their cases.
+In 2015, Bryan Singer's attorney criticized Herman for holding a press conference regarding the case, accusing Herman of "seeking to get his 15 minutes of fame" and saying "Attorneys who try cases don't hold press conferences".
+Entertainment lawyer Jonathan Handel, who wrote a number of articles about Singer, wrote in a 2017 piece in The Hollywood Reporter that Herman was disciplined for two incidents of misconduct involving dishonesty, including a 1998 incident in which an Oregon District Judge had reportedly barred Herman and another colleague permanently from his courtroom following findings of alleged misrepresentations.
+Herman disputed the matter as a misunderstanding related to the date a court order had taken effect for his client.

 Recognition

+Jeff Herman has been recognized as a leading trial lawyer by the National Trial Lawyers Association, citing his representation of more than one thousand brave men, women, and children in his work over his career.
+His law firm, Herman Law, is also widely recognized as one of the nation’s leading firms for victims of sexual abuse.

 In 2013, Jeff Herman was named "Child Advocate of the Year" by KidSafe Foundation during their 4th Annual Fundraiser.
 In reporting the award, the Observer noted that Herman has been "recognized for his unique child forensic interviewing technique, and he trains professionals from various child welfare organizations on how to help sexually abused children heal through disclosure".
 He has been referred to in the media as the "Dark Knight", fighting for the most vulnerable victims.
 Herman has also been referred to as the "legal eagle" and the "Go-To-Guy" for sexual abuse lawsuits.

 While on MSNBC discussing the Jerry Sandusky sex abuse scandal, Herman coined the term "pedophile speak", describing the way pedophiles talk about and justify abusing children.
 While discussing the sexual abuse lawsuits he filed against Kevin Clash, Herman told The Baltimore Sun it has been his goal to "listen to sexual abuse victims and give them a voice".
 In an op-ed piece for Reuters about bringing down powerful men accused of rape, Herman said the role of the internet in sexual abuse cases is changing and it can play a positive, equalizing role enabling victims to come forward and speak up in support of others.

+In 2024, Herman was inducted into the Society of Benchers, the highest honor bestowed by the Case Western Reserve University School of Law.
+The award recognizes distinguished alumni for their professional achievements and contributions to the legal field.
+Herman was honored for his nationally recognized work as a trial attorney representing survivors of sexual abuse and his advocacy for trauma-informed legal practices.